SVLemus/ePortfolio/README.md

 ## Self-Assessment

-Throughout my Computer Science program, I’ve developed a strong foundation in software engineering, data structures, databases, and security.
-Creating this ePortfolio gave me the opportunity to reflect on my growth and present technical artifacts that demonstrate my capabilities and readiness for a career in the field.
+Completing the Computer Science program and building this ePortfolio has allowed me to showcase my strengths, refine my professional goals, and prepare for a career in the tech industry.
+Through hands-on projects and coursework, I’ve developed a solid foundation in software engineering, data structures, databases, and security—all critical areas in today’s job market.

-Developing and enhancing real-world applications helped me strengthen my problem-solving skills and apply industry best practices.
-I’ve learned to communicate effectively by clearly explaining technical decisions and justifying enhancements through documentation and presentations.
+Team collaboration and stakeholder communication were key parts of my learning experience in my courses throughout my program.
+I’ve also grown confident in presenting technical concepts to both technical and non-technical audiences.

-For example, I optimized a Java contact management system by replacing an inefficient ArrayList with a HashMap, significantly improving lookup performance.
-In a Python-based MongoDB project, I implemented indexing, aggregation pipelines, and role-based access control to create a more secure and scalable system.
+My technical strengths include optimizing algorithms, writing scalable code, and building secure database systems.
+For example, I improved performance in a Java-based contact manager by switching from an ArrayList to a HashMap.
+In a separate Python project, I enhanced a MongoDB-based animal shelter system with indexing, aggregation pipelines, and role-based access control.

-These artifacts showcase my ability to design, analyze, and improve software systems.
-Together, they highlight my technical strengths and my commitment to writing clean, efficient, and secure code.
-My coursework and this portfolio have prepared me to confidently enter the computer science field and continue growing as a professional.
+The artifacts in this portfolio reflect my ability to analyze, enhance, and implement real-world applications using industry best practices.
+They demonstrate how my skills in software development, data handling, and system security come together to solve practical problems efficiently and effectively.

+With this foundation, I’m confident in my ability to contribute to development teams and grow as a professional in the computer science field.

 # Informal Code Review